nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 <!--</xml>-->
 ```

-* Added New section Design & Build > Document Replacement<br/>
+* Added new section Design & Build > Document Replacement<br/>
-* Added New section Messaging Architecture>Document Profiles>Digital Medicines Document Profiles has been created and now encapsulates all information
+* Added new section Messaging Architecture>Document Profiles>Digital Medicines Document Profiles has been created and now encapsulates all information
-* Added New section Message Headings > Overview of Headings has been created and now encapsulates all information
+* Added new section Message Headings > Overview of Headings has been created and now encapsulates all information
 * A "FHIR Target" column has been added to every Message Heading page showing the FHIR mapping
 * An in-correct SNOMED code was used in the previous release.<br/>
 886721000000107 Referral details<br/>